3 Things Every Startup Needs

 You need all three.

-All three legs—business plan, attorney and accountant—are indispensible if you want to launch your business from a solid foundation.
-Although these professional services don’t come free, they’ll save you money in the long run and help you sleep better at night.
+All three legs — lawyer + accountant + business plan — are indispensable if you want to launch your startup from a solid foundation.
+Even though these professional services aren’t free, I guarantee they will save you money in the long run and help you sleep better at night.